About Brewin Dolphin

-We are one of the UK's leading independent providers of discretionary wealth management.
-We offer award-winning personalised wealth management services that meet the varied needs of over 100,000 account holders, including individuals, family companies and trusts, charities, and pension funds.
+We are one of the UK’s leading independent providers of discretionary wealth management.
+We offer award-winning personalised wealth management services that meet the varied needs of over 100,000 accounts for individuals, family companies and trusts, charities, and pension funds.

 In line with the premium we place on personal relationships, we’ve built a network of 29 offices across the UK, Channel Islands and Ireland*, staffed by qualified investment managers and financial planners.
 We are committed to the most exacting standards of client service, with long-term thinking and absolute focus on our clients’ needs at the core.